 If your credit card has expired, you don't want to find out when you're trying to pay your hotel bill in Hawaii.
 The same is true for knowing how much you can charge; in case of an emergency, know how much cash you’ll have access to and how much you can charge.

 9. Check that the cards you want to use are accepted

 Some cards are more widely accepted than others, so do a little homework in advance about which cards to take.
 Also, if you're traveling overseas and see a credit card insignia on the door of a restaurant and store, double check that they accept the card, anyway.
 Some merchants have been known to post the logos but not take the cards!

 Whether you're leaving the country or just visiting another part of it, it's a good idea to tell the card company in advance.
 If a pattern of unusual charges appear, some credit card issuers may suspect fraud and try to protect you by shutting down that card.

-Now that you know more travel tips to help protect your credit, receive your FREE credit score.
+Now that you know more travel tips to help protect your credit, get your Credit Report and Score.